Hyperacidity, GERD, and ulcers:

 See full labeling.
 Give by IV inj over 2 mins or infuse over 15 mins. <1yr: not recommended.
 1–16yrs: initially 0.25mg/kg every 12hrs; max 40mg/day.

-Symptomatic response does not preclude gastric malignancy.
-Moderate-to-severe renal insufficiency (CrCl <50mL/min): reduce to ½ the dose or prolong dosing interval to 36–48hrs.
+Symptomatic response does not preclude gastric malignancy; evaluate prior to initiation.
+Moderate to severe renal impairment (CrCl <50mL/min): reduce to ½ the dose or prolong dosing interval to 36–48hrs.
 Elderly: use low doses.
 Pregnancy.
 Nursing mothers.

 Headache, dizziness, constipation, diarrhea, inj site reactions; rare: CNS reactions, prolonged QT interval in renal impairment (moderate and severe).